Tag Archive | pregnancy

 “I usually claim that pregnant women should not read books about pregnancy and birth.
 Their time is too precious.
 They should, rather, watch the moon and sing to their baby in the womb.” –Michel Odent

 (Personally, I LOVE books–of all sorts–and reading is THE top way for me to learn about anything.
 I think the best prep I did before having my first baby was to read and I always give a recommended reading list to my clients.
 However, I also “hear” what he is saying here and wanted to share the quote.
-My personal opinion is that in our current birth culture it is nearly impossible to go into birth just planning to “go with the flow” and let labor unfold without expectation [if you are birthing in the hospital that is---because the hospital is FULL of expectations and those will often run right over your flow]).
+My personal opinion is that in our current birth culture it is nearly impossible to go into birth just planning to “go with the flow” and let labor unfold without expectation [if you are birthing in the hospital that is—because the hospital is FULL of expectations and those will often run right over your flow]).

 “No matter what your size, shape, percentage of body fat, or BMI, you and I…can start right this minute to express gratitude to our bodies for being home to our souls and allowing us to express our uniqueness on the earth at this time.” – Dr. Christiane Northrup, The Wisdom of Menopause